WireSock Secure Connect — Advanced Configuration Parameters

 All of the parameters shown here can also be set through the GUI version of WireSock Secure Connect, which you can download from our official site.
 See the step-by-step GUI instructions here.

-The WireSock VPN Client lets you fine-tune your tunnel by enabling you to:
+WireSock Secure Connect lets you fine-tune your tunnel by enabling you to:

 WireSock-specific directives live in the same WireGuard .conf file that holds your standard [Interface] and [Peer] blocks.
 A full overview of generic WireGuard syntax is available here.